Skip to content

 list_incompatible_partitions(client, view_set_name=None)

-Retires partitions with schemas incompatible with current view set schemas.
-This enables safe schema evolution by cleaning up old schema versions.
+Lists partitions with schemas incompatible with current view set schemas.
+Returns one row per partition.

 import micromegas